 If your Dodge transmission has started to slip or bangs in gear, the first thing you need to do is check for fluid leaks.
 Park the vehicle outside and let it idle in park for 15 minutes.
 Check for any oil puddles under the car.

-If you notice any significant oil spots, there is a high chance you may have a damaged transmission cooler line or seal, which can lead to transmission leaking all the fluid.
+If you notice any significant oil spots, there is a high chance you may have a damaged transmission cooler line or seal, leading to transmission leaking all the fluid.

 Check Transmission Fluid Level